Internal Nomination or Review Required

 - Award: Full tuition, fees, living allowance, and various expenses for two years (with some possibility of an extension for a third year)

-- Notes: This tends to be an awards that emphasizes academics ahead of other categories; make sure you read through the extensive rules on the Marshall website.
+- Notes: This tends to be an award that emphasizes academics ahead of other categories; make sure you read through the extensive rules on the Marshall website.

 - On the Web: Marshall Scholarship